 Kathy Negro, Pennsylvania

 I keep waiting for the smile to fade from my face, but the memories of my recent trip to South Africa keep pulling my lips into yet another grin.
 The big, expected parts of the trip like the safari drives through Kruger Park were wonderful.
 Our days were busy and filled with one wonder after another, however it is the small treasures that keep returning to me.
 The soaring fish eagle returning to its huge nest of sticks, the black-backed jackal trotting off in the underbrush, the cheerful weaver bird working miracles with Mopani silk, my chatting with the Batik artist about her unique silk cloth, watching water cascade into circular potholes in a valley gorge, hearing the thunder of hundreds of hooves from Cape Buffalo moving away from us, and driving the narrow roadway through the majestic Drakensberg Range to mention a few.

-Thank you, Wade, and Bennie for preparing such a diverse itinerary.
+Thank you, Wade, and Bess for preparing such a diverse itinerary.
 Under black night skies filled to overflowing with stars, you often left us holding our breath during your fireside stories.
-My gratitude would not be complete without mentioning our competent, knowledgeable guide Bennie and his wonderful staff.
-Never was a request too small to be addressed by Bennie.
+My gratitude would not be complete without mentioning our competent, knowledgeable guide.
 Good spirits and humor set the tone for our meals over the fire’s coals, local black lore was shared with enthusiasm, and my plate was never empty.
 What a gem your trip was, a treasure just waiting for others to enjoy.
 Thank you!

 Jim Walker, New York